Matthew-Hiebing/Math-Practice-101-React/README.md

 # Python Math Game Using React

 This project was created to handle the front-end from the Python Math Game [Website](https://math-game-django.herokuapp.com/).
-The original project used Django as the front-end and back-end, [here](https://github.com/Matthew-Hiebing/Python-Math-Game) is a link to the original Django project repo.
+The original project used Django for the front- and back-end, [here](https://github.com/Matthew-Hiebing/Python-Math-Game) is a link to the original Django project repo if you want check it out.

-The React page is [here]().
+The React page is [here](https://math-game-react-frontend.herokuapp.com/game).

 ## Installation
 First install [node](https://nodejs.org/en/).
 Once node is installed, install the following packages: